Serving

 Background

 As part of the NN-EXPLORE program, NASA has entered into a partnership with the MINERVA-Australis consortium.
-Starting in 2020B, 300 hours of shared-risk observing time per semster with the facility on MINERVA-Australis are available to researchers based at US institutions.
+Starting in 2020B, 300 hours of shared-risk MINERVA-Australis observing time per semster are available to researchers based at U.S. institutions.
 MINERVA-Australis is a dedicated exoplanet observatory operated by the University of Southern Queensland (USQ) in Queensland, Australia.
-The MINERVA-Australis facility is suitable for observation programs requiring precision radial velocities such as individual measurements to constrain orbits and masses, RM-effect, or Doppler tomography, precision photometric observations such as transit observations, and spectroscopic stellar characterization.
+The MINERVA-Australis facility is suitable for observation programs requiring precision radial velocities (RVs) -- such as individual measurements to constrain orbits and masses, the Rossiter-McLaughlin effect, or Doppler tomography -- precision photometric observations, and spectroscopic stellar characterization.

-The facility is located at USQ's Mt.
+The facility is located at the USQ Mt.
 Kent Observatory, and saw first light in 2018; commissioning of the facility was completed in mid-2019.
-MINERVA-Australis consists of 4 (0.7m) PlaneWave CDK700 telescopes; these telescopes have two ports, allowing each to be used for either spectroscopic or photometric observations.
+MINERVA-Australis consists of four, 0.7m PlaneWave CDK700 telescopes.
+These telescopes have two ports, allowing each to be used for either spectroscopic or photometric observations.

-The shared risk time can be used to apply for spectroscopic and/or photometric observations.
+The shared-risk time can be used for spectroscopic and/or photometric observations.
 A summary of the facility and its capabilities can be found in the commissioning paper by Addison et al. 2019.

 Spectroscopy

-The spectroscopic observations cover 480 - 630nm at R>80000 with no order overlap and some small wavelength gaps between the orders.
-Spectroscopically the telescope array can observe targets with V<11.5 magnitude.
-Very bright targets (V<8) should be close to the spectrograph noise floor and RV precision better than 5m/s (depending on the project rotational velocity, V sini ).
-Targets with V>8 will be photon limited in their RV precision (again, this RV precision is reduced by higher stellar projected rotation, V sini ).
-Indicative precision can be seen in the following examples.
+The spectroscopic observations cover 480 to 630nm at R > 80000 with no order overlap and some small wavelength gaps between the orders.
+Spectroscopically, the telescope array can observe targets brighter than V = 11.5mag.
+Very bright targets (V < 8mag) are close to the spectrograph noise floor, with RV precision better than 5 m/s (depending on the rotational velocity, V sini).
+Targets with V > 8mag will be photon-limited in their RV precision (again, this is reduced by higher V sini).
+Expected precision is demonstrated by the following examples:

 • Typical Minvera-Australis target: HD 222237, Teff=4700K, V sini=5.2km/s, Vmag=7.0, median uncertainty = 10m/s, tint=20 min (per individual telescope)